lkrych/encylopedia_lelandica/notes/write_great_code/2_numeric_representation.md

 ## Internal Numeric Representation

 Most modern computer systems use an internal binary format to represent values and other objects.
 However, most systems can only efficiently represent binary values of a given size.
 In order to write great code, you need to make sure that your programs use data objects that the machine can represent efficiently.

+Most computer systems only allow you to work with bit strings of certain fixed lengths:
+* a **nibble** is 4 bits
+* a **byte** is 8 bits.
+A byte is the smallest addressable data item on many CPUs, this means that the C**PU can efficiently retrieve data in groups of 8 bits from memory**.

+Because the byte is the smallest unit of storage on most machines, and many languages uses bytes to represent objects that require fewer than 8 bits, we need a way of denoting individual bits within a byte.
+To describe bits within a byte, we can use bit numbers.
+Bit 0 is the low order (LO) or least significant bit.
+Bit 7 is the high-order (HO) or most-significant bit.